 "Today, the U.S. Food and Drug Administration cleared the use of the XSTAT 30 wound dressing, an expandable, multi-sponge dressing used to control severe, life-threatening bleeding from wounds in areas that a tourniquet cannot be placed (such as t"...

 Medical Editor: John P. Cunha, DO, FACOEP

-pHisoHex (hexachlorophene detergent) is a skin cleanser that kills certain types of bacteria (e.g., staph).
-It is an antibacterial sudsing emulsion used to help prevent passing germs to others.
-Common side effects include skin reactions such as redness, dryness, and scaling.
-Long/hard rubbing or exposure to heat or cold may worsen these effects.
+pHisoHex (hexachlorophene detergent) is a skin cleanser that kills certain types of bacteria (e.g., staph). pHisoHex is an antibacterial sudsing emulsion used to help prevent passing germs to others.
+Many people have no side effects from the use of pHisoHex.
+Common side effectsof pHisoHex include skin reactions such as redness, dryness, scaling, skin sensitivity to light, or skin swelling.
+Long/hard rubbing or exposure to heat or cold may worsen these side effects.

 The recommended dose of pHisoHex is 5 mL dispensed into the palm.
 Lather with water and apply to area to be cleansed. pHisoHex may interact with skin products containing alcohol.
 Tell your doctor all medications and supplements you use.
 During pregnancy, pHisoHex should be used only when prescribed.
 It is unknown if this drug passes into breast milk and could have undesirable effects on a nursing infant.
 Breastfeeding is not recommended while using this drug.

 Our pHisoHex (hexachlorophene detergent) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.